 Backed up by quality research, these are the claims made by, Matthew Walker in his book Why We Sleep (Penguin Books, 2017).

-As I quote in my blog 10 Healthy Habits for a Good Night’s Sleep, Walker suggests that ‘the physical and mental impairments caused by one night of bad sleep dwarf those paused by an equivalent absence of food or exercise’.
+Walker suggests that ‘the physical and mental impairments caused by one night of bad sleep dwarf those caused by an equivalent absence of food or exercise’.
 Who knew?

 Ready to start having an incredibly restful sleep tonight and to wake up feeling amazing?
 First, we’ll discuss the importance of sleep and then go step by step through creating the best night time routine for you.

 Why Sleep Matters

 A key reason why sleep is so important is that it is the body’s mechanism for recuperation and recovery.